 \begin{theorem} Let $1\leq i \leq r$.
 If $n(i-1) < m \leq n(i)$, then ${\Gr}^W_{k+m}H^k(X)$ is a Tate twist of an effective pure Hodge structure of weight $\leq n-n(i)$.
 Therefore, if $n(i-1)< p+q-k \leq n(i)$, we have $h_{k}^{p,q}(X)\ne 0$ only when

 When $m>n(r)$, we have ${\Gr}^W_{k+m}H^k(X)=0$. \end{theorem}

 In Figure \ref{figure: Hodge terrace}, we have drawn a shape of the range of such $(p, q)$ in the case $k=n$.
-Note that the minimum in \eqref{eqn: Hodge weight min} is always attained by $n-n(i)$ in the case $k=n$.
-When $k<n$, the range of $(p, q)$ is the intersection of the $(k-n)$-shift of the stairs in Figure \ref{figure: Hodge terrace} with the triangle $p+q\geq k$, $p, q\leq k$.
-In other words, this is a shift of the intersection of the stairs in Figure \ref{figure: Hodge terrace} with the smaller size $k$ triangle.
+In this case, the minimum in \eqref{eqn: Hodge weight min} is always attained by $n-n(i)$.
+When $k<n$, the range of $(p, q)$ is the intersection of the $(k-n)$-shift of the stairs in Figure \ref{figure: Hodge terrace} with the smaller triangle $p+q\geq k$, $p, q\leq k$.
 We draw this intersection in Figure \ref{figure: Hodge terrace k<n}.
-In Proposition \ref{thm: VT II}, we will show moreover that the roof of this smaller triangle vanishes.
+In Proposition \ref{thm: VT II}, we will show moreover that the roof of the smaller triangle vanishes.
 Similarly, when $k>n$, the range of $(p, q)$ is the intersection of the $(k-n)$-shift of the stairs in Figure \ref{figure: Hodge terrace} with the triangle $p+q\geq k$, $p, q\leq n$.